Om-Singh-Rawat/Spreadsheet-program-in-Rust/README.md

   ```bash
   make docs
   ```
   Compiles the LaTeX report from `report/report.tex` into `report/report.pdf` and copies it to the root as `report.pdf`.
-Generates the 'index.html' file and opens in browser using the in-built rust command 'cargo docs --open'.
+Generates the `index.html` file and opens in browser using the in-built rust command `cargo docs --open`.

 - **Clean build artifacts and reports**
   ```bash